The microbiology of Greek/Cyprus Trahanas and of Turkish Tarhana: a review of some literature data

 If you have any questions about the permitted uses of a specific article, please contact us.

-Permissions Department of Academic Publishing House of UFT Plovdiv
+Permissions Department of the Academic Publishing House of the UFT Plovdiv

 Plovdiv 4002, 26 Maritsa Blvd., Bulgaria